 Follow this step-by-step guide to completing your application - from creating an account to replying to your notification of selection results.

 The most important step in the admissions process is choosing the programme or course that is right for you.
-Use our online education catalogue to find out what is available with English language instruction.
+Search our online education catalogue to find out what is available with English language instruction.

 The difference between a programme and a course A programme is made up of a set number of courses.
 At the completion of a programme you will have earned a specific degree.
 A programme is usually comprised of 60–180 credits (1–3 years of full-time study).

 A single-subject course can never lead to a degree.
 The standard course is 7.5 credits (5 weeks of full-time study).

 IMPORTANT: 30 credits comprises full-time studies for an academic term.
 If you need a residence permit to Sweden, you need to be admitted to full-time studies in order to obtain one.

 Read the sections on general admissions criteria, eligibility, timelines and deadlines, and then carefully review the admissions requirements for your specific programme(s) or course(s) of interest.